Inpassor/yii-EAssetManager/README.md

 See code of EAssetManager.php to read description of public properties.

 4. CHMOD 'lessCompiledPath' directory to 777 in order to create new files there by EAssetManager.
 5. Optional: enable Yii caching.
-Otherwise, EAssetManager will try to create directory /protected/extensions/EAssetManager/cache/ and store cache data there.
+Otherwise, EAssetManager will create (or use existing) directory /protected/runtime/cache/ and store cache data there.
+You can override this path by setting public property 'cachePath'.

 USAGE